kenwheeler/slick/README.markdown

 slickGoTo | index : int, dontAnimate : bool | Goes to slide by index, skipping animation if second parameter is set to true slickCurrentSlide |  |  Returns the current slide index slickAdd | element : html or DOM object, index: int, addBefore: bool | Add a slide.
 If an index is provided, will add at that index, or before if addBefore is set.
 If no index is provided, add to the end or to the beginning if addBefore is set.
-Accepts HTML String || Object slickRemove | index: int, removeBefore: bool | Remove slide by index.
+Accepts HTML String || Object slickRemove | index: int or jQuery object or selector string, removeBefore: bool | Remove slide by index or jQuery object/selector.
 If removeBefore is set true, remove slide preceding index, or the first slide if no index is specified.
-If removeBefore is set to false, remove the slide following index, or the last slide if no index is set. slickFilter | filter : selector or function | Filters slides using jQuery .filter syntax slickUnfilter | | Removes applied filter slickGetOption | option : string(option name) | Gets an option value.
+If removeBefore is set to false, remove the slide following index, or the last slide if no index is set.
+If the given index argument results in a collection of objects, all of them will be removed. slickFilter | filter : selector or function | Filters slides using jQuery .filter syntax slickUnfilter | | Removes applied filter slickGetOption | option : string(option name) | Gets an option value.